stubailo/meteor-rest/packages/json-routes/README.md

 Return data fom a route.

-- `response` - the Node response object you got as an argument to your handler function.
+- `response` - Required.
+The Node response object you got as an argument to your handler function.
-- `code` - the status code to send. `200` for OK, `500` for internal error, etc. If the `data` argument is an `Error` type, this is overwritten based on the error.
+- `code` - Optional.
+The status code to send. `200` for OK, `500` for internal error, etc. Default is 200.
-- `data` - the data you want to send back.
+- `data` - Optional.
+The data you want to send back.
 This is serialized to JSON with content type `application/json`.
 If `undefined`, there will be no response body.

+### JsonRoutes.sendError(response, code, error)

+Return error response fom a route.

+- `response` - Required.
+The Node response object you got as an argument to your handler function.
+- `code` - Optional.
+The status code to send.
+Default is taken from `error.statusCode` if present.
+Otherwise 400.
-If an `Error` type, a JSON representation of the error details will be sent.
+- `error` - Optional.
+An `Error` or `Meteor.Error` object.
+A JSON representation of the error details will be sent.
+You can set `error.data` or `error.sanitizedError.data` to some extra data to be serialized and sent with the response.

 ### JsonRoutes.setResponseHeaders(headerObj)